ResearchDataCom/good-devops-practice/docs/contributing.md

 {.glossary}
 `fix`
-: content edits, e.g., correcting grammar/spelling mistakes or factual
+: a content edit, e.g., correcting a grammar/spelling mistake or a factual error
-  errors

 {.glossary}
 `refactor`